 All transmissions must be identifiable by the institutional staff.
-That
+That is, they

-specifically forbidden to attempt to mask your real identity or intentionally originate a message
+to attempt to mask your real identity or intentionally originate a message

 masquerading as someone else.

-By convention, most systems offering "anonymous FTP" services request
+By convention, most systems offering "anonymous FTP" services request that you

 Users do not have a right to privacy when using ECF.

-Users do not own accounts on the institution computers but are granted
+Users do not own accounts on the institution computers but are granted the

 privilege of use of accounts owned by the institution.
 Users have no ownership

-Institution officials have the right to access electronic files,
+Institution officials have the right to access electronic files, including

 e‐mail files, for any purpose deemed reasonable by them in their sole